Weaving Worldsheet Supermultiplets from the Worldlines Within: Worldsheet Supermultiplets

 The products of Construction~\ref{C:N>N0} are representations only of unidextrous $(p,0)$- and $(0,q)$-supersymmetry, and so cannot be mixed with the products of Constructions~\ref{C:pxq>pq} and~\ref{C:N>Nq} that are designed for ambidextrous $(p,q)$-supersymmetry.
-In turn, worldsheet models with ambidextrous supersymmetry, constructed with a mix of results from Constructions~\ref{C:pxq>pq} and~\ref{C:N>Nq}, indeed exist: Refs.\cite{rHSS,rGSS,rHP1,rHT-UCS} discuss $(2,2)$-supersymmetric models that involve both off-shell ambidextrous representations (the familiar chiral, twisted-chiral superfields and their conjugates) and unidextrous representations (leftons and rightons) on the half-shell.
+In turn, worldsheet models with ambidextrous supersymmetry, constructed with a mix of results from Constructions~\ref{C:pxq>pq} and~\ref{C:N>Nq}, indeed exist: Refs.\cite{rHSS,rGSS,rHP1,rHT-UCS} discuss $(2,2)$-supersymmetric models that involve both off-shell ambidextrous representations (the familiar chiral, twisted-chiral superfields and their conjugates) and unidextrous representations (leftons and rightons) on the half-shell, and produce unique resulting target spaces.

-Foreshadowing some of the subsequent results, these supermultiplets are presented in Table~\ref{t:1}.
+Foreshadowing subsequent results, a few such supermultiplets are presented in Table~\ref{t:1}.